-Applicant type: Government Entity Nonprofit Elementary / Secondary School College / University
+Applicant type: Government Entity, Nonprofit, Elementary / Secondary School, College / University

-Funding uses: Education / Outreach, Applied Project / Program
+Funding uses: Education / Outreach, Project / Program

 Location of project: Iowa, South Dakota

-Location of residency: Iowa, South DakotaView website Save Need help writing this grant?
+Location of residency: Iowa, South DakotaView website Save

 The Matching Assets To Community Health (MATCH) grant program is a challenge grant designed to bring other funders together to support larger community health projects needing potentially higher levels of funding or collaboration.